myclabs/Work/doc/RabbitMQ.md

 For example, you may want to execute a task in background and:

-- display a message on the webapp (in the HTTP response) if the task finished in less than 5 seconds
+- either display a message on the webapp (in the HTTP response) if the task finished in less than 5 seconds
-- notify a user later if the task takes more than 5 seconds
+- or notify a user by email later if the task takes more than 5 seconds

 In short, your webapp will send the task to be run in background, and wait for 5 seconds to see if it finishes.